Q: What are your ages for Taekwondo?

 Yes, we have colored-belt promotion tests 4 times a year (typically January, April, July, and October) and they range from $35-$99, based on the student's rank.
 Not all students will be ready to test at every scheduled test.
 Black Belt tests occur once a year (typically October) and cost more, as they are certified through the World Taekwondo Headquarters (The Kukkiwon) in Seoul, Korea.Q: What days are you closed for school holidays?

-A: Please see the bottom of the Class Schedule
+A: Please see our Class Schedule

 A: Typcailly, if East Hartford Public Schools are closed, then we close also.
 However, there can be exceptions, so just call our main number 860-289-8008